 We had not experienced any issue when sourcing suitable water.
 The current water supply is sufficient to meet our daily operation needs.
 Our water usage during usual course of operation was mainly for the daily consumption of office.
 For conservation of water resource, the Group urges its office staff to save water and make sure water taps are properly turned off and to avoid unnecessary waste of drinking water.
 Water consumption of each unit for the Reporting Year is set out below:

+For the year ended 30 April

+2019 2018

-Water consumption (in m3) 566.60 Intensity (m3/m2 area) 20.25
+Water consumption (in m3) 1,621.85 566.60

+Intensity (m3/m2 area) 58.19 20.25